Best Apps for Architects in 2022

 WORKS ON | iOS (iPhone 12 Pro, iPhone 12 Pro Max, or 2020 iPad Pro)

 Another LiDAR-based app that you should definitely give a try is Polycam, a 3D scanning app released in 2020.
 Just like RoomScan, Polycam uses the LiDAR sensor to enable you to quickly create color 3D scans of spaces.
 All you need to do is scan the space with your iPad or iPhone.
-The app generates an accurate 3D scan in seconds of time.
-You can export your 3D scan in many different formats, and import it into your CAD program.
+The app generates an accurate 3D scan in a matter of seconds.
+You can export your 3D scan in many different formats and import it into your CAD program.
+Last year Polycam released “Photo Mode” which allows you to capture objects in high detail through photogrammetry.
+In addition to LiDAR Mode, Photo Mode expands the app’s use cases for architects by allowing you to create a library of 3D assets.

 Watch the VIDEO on how to scan a space with your iPhone or iPad.

-- Use the LiDAR sensor on new Apple devices to enable you to quickly create color 3D scans of objects and spaces.
+- Use the LiDAR sensor on Pro Apple devices to enable you to quickly create color 3D scans of objects and spaces.

 - Single room captures take only seconds to process, and all computation happens securely on your device, no internet connection is required.